Verti-Bench: A General and Scalable Off-Road Mobility Benchmark for Vertically Challenging Terrain

-In general, navigation performance significantly declines with increasing elevation levels, including reduced Success Rate and increased Traversal Time, Roll, and Pitch.
-In addition to mean, the variance of Roll and Pitch also drastically increases, indicating much less stable vehicle chassis when traversing high elevation environments.
-Among the three categories, end-to-end learned mobility systems achieve the worst performance, while hybrid systems outperform the other two in general.
-While ACL is expected to outperform MCL, the results suggest otherwise.
-Such results indicate that end-to-end learning methods, trained from other sources, still have much room for improvement in terms of generalization in Verti-Bench.
-For hybrid systems, TAL and TNT are the two top performing planners among all systems overall, achieving the highest Success Rate in all cases and lowest Roll and Pitch angle in most cases.
+In terms of elevation, for hybrid systems, TAL and TNT are the two top performing planners among all systems overall, achieving the highest Success Rate in all cases and lowest Roll and Pitch angle in most cases.
 WMVCT and MPPI-6 achieve good Success Rate in high elevation environments, but with large Roll and Pitch.
 Classical planners perform in between their end-to-end and hybrid counterparts.
 PID, due to its simplicity and robustness, performs very well in low elevation environments, with EH catching up on Success Rate when facing higher elevation.
 MPPI does not perform well in most cases and only outperforms PID in terms of Success Rate in high elevation environments.
 Notice that Traversal Time is only averaged over successful trials and thus only indicates how fast a mobility system is given navigation success.

 For terrain semantics, all systems perform best on rigid terrain, with TAL and TNT achieving highest Success Rates above 60\%.
 Performance drops significantly on deformable surfaces, with even the highest only achieving around 40\% Success Rates while end-to-end systems struggle below 10\%.
 Mixed terrain results fall between rigid and deformable terrain.
 Deformable surfaces also show increased roll and pitch variance across all systems, indicating less stable navigation and highlighting the challenge of modeling vehicle dynamics on unpredictable surfaces.

 As obstacle density increases, Success Rate declines and Traversal Time increases across all systems, with the performance gap between hybrid and other systems widening in dense environments.
 Obstacle density does not directly affect vehicle stability, showing similar Roll and Pitch mean and variance.